Fate-Grand-Automata/FGA/wiki/scripts/Battle.md

 ## Master skills - Plugsuit

-The `l` command should not be used when using the plugsuit mystic code.
-Instead, the plugsuit order change command should be used with
+The `l` command should not be used when using the Plugsuit mystic code.
+Instead, the Plugsuit order change command should be used with

 ![Battle Configs - FGA Command | Mystic Code - Plugsuit](https://i.imgur.com/LQVSDkA.png "FGA Command | Mystic Code - Plugsuit")

-This will trigger the plugsuit order change menu.
+This will trigger the Plugsuit order change menu.

 ![Order Change](https://i.imgur.com/BY5izMc.png)